Reaching your membership engagement goals depends heavily on your ability to track key metrics.

 - Think about your different audiences and look at metrics for each.
 For example, your engagement goals for new members might include making them feel welcome and ensuring they know what benefits they receive.
 Tracking engagement with a new member discussion group on your online member community can help you determine how well you are doing toward these goals.

-TECH TIP: YourMembership AMS includes built-in online member community functionality to help you increase social and community collaboration.
+TECH TIP: YourMembership association management software includes built-in online member community functionality to help you increase social and community collaboration.

 - Social media